wein.plus

 Maturation

-Quality-critical point in the annual vegetative cycle of the vine at which the grape harvest takes place.
-It is the end of the ripening period between véraison (beginning of ripening, where the berries begin to change colour) and grape ripeness.
-The period between flowering and maturation depends not only on the climate and weather but also on the ripening time (early to late) of the grape variety.
-Berries that are green before véraison have a relatively high content of acids, which are reduced during ripening, while the sugar content increases.
+Quality-critical time in the annual vegetation cycle of the grapevine at which the grape harvest takes place.
+This is the end of the ripening period between véraison (start of ripening, when the berries begin to change colour) and grape ripeness.
+The period between flowering and maturation depends not only on the climate and weather, but also on the ripening time (early to late) of the grape variety.
+The green berries before véraison have a relatively high acid content, which is reduced during ripening, while the sugar content increases.

 Voices of our members